 There’s no one right answer to the question “when can I retire?”.
 Your circumstances will let you know when the time is right for you.

-Financial markets will always be unpredictable so have a plan you’re comfortable with and follow it.
+Financial markets will always fluctuate so have a plan you’re comfortable with and follow it.
 Invest according to your risk tolerance and find the appropriate balance between short-term accessible cash and long-term investment growth so you can enjoy a long and happy retirement.

 The article was prepared by BT, a part of Westpac Banking Corporation ABN 33 007 457 141, AFSL and Australian Credit Licence 233714.
 This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.